mitnk/cicada/docs/builtins.md

 ## exit

-Exit the current progress (the shell).
+Exit the current process (the shell).
 Can exit with an extra code like:
 `exit 2`.

 ## export